My Golden Visa immigration services logo

 For instance, to get a Greece Golden Visa, investors can buy residential properties with the minimum investment depending on the property location and ranging between €250,000 and €800,000.
 In the UAE, applicants can purchase real estate for at least $204,000 in the Freehold Zones, the areas where foreigners may own real estate.

-Similar to Golden Visa programs, Golden Passport programs often allow for real estate investments to qualify for citizenship.
+Similar to Golden Visa programs, citizenship-by-investment programmes often allow for real estate investments to qualify for citizenship.
 For example, applicants for Dominica citizenship by investment must invest at least $200,000 in government-approved real estate projects.

 Business investments.
 Many Golden Visa programs allow investors to qualify by establishing or investing in a business that benefits the local economy.
 Portugal Golden Visa requires an investment of at least €500,000 in a business that creates at least 5 jobs.
 Italy Golden Visa offers a pathway through an investment of at least €500,000 in shares of a company incorporated and operating in Italy.